Whether you know it or not, you’ve seen a tachinid fly before. It looks like the common house fly, but it’s incredibly

 Keeping Tachinidae Once You’ve Got Them

 This can be the tricky part.
-Depending on what you’ve planted, you may see an upsurge or a downtick of the beneficial flies over the course of the season.
+Depending on what you’ve planted, you may see an upsurge or a downtick of the beneficial flies throughout the season.

 They’re most attracted to flowering herbs planted in rich soil, especially plants from the Aster family.
 Herbs such as dill, parsley, cilantro, chamomile, feverfew, daisy, and ox-eye.